Howard Abbott: Early years

 Abbott was born in Washington, D.C. in 1867, the son of Asa T. and Fannie B. (Cross) Abbott.
 Starting at age eight, Abbott attended Army schools, as his father was serving in the military.
 In 1879, he moved with his family to Minneapolis where he attended public schools.

+College career

-University of Minnesota
+Minnesota

 In 1886, Abbott enrolled at the University of Minnesota where he studied for three years.
 While he was a student at Minnesota, he was the captain and quarterback of the first Minnesota Golden Gophers football team in 1886.

-University of Michigan
+Michigan

 In 1889, Abbott enrolled at the University of Michigan as a law student.
 While studying law, he was the starting quarterback for the 1889 Michigan Wolverines football team.
 The 1889 team led by Abbott finished with a 1–2 record and was outscored 76–0 by Cornell and the Chicago University Club.
 He was also a reserve quarterback on the 1890 team.